-Purpose: This section explains how to choose the correct program when a client is working and needs long-term services and supports.
-This section gives additional information on the health care for workers with disability program (HWD).
+Purpose: This section explains how to choose the correct program when a client is working and needs long-term services and supports (LTSS).

-Consult the Apple Health for Workers with Disabilities for complete information on HWD.
+Consult the Apple Health for Workers with Disabilities (HWD) section for complete information.

-Clients eligible for HWD can receive either MPC, CFC or HCB Waiver depending on what is authorized by the HCS or DDA social worker or case-manager.
+Clients eligible for HWD can receive MPC, CFC or HCB Waiver depending on the authorization by the Home and Community Services (HCS) or the Developmental Disabilities Administration (DDA) social worker or case-manager.

 ALTSA PO Box 45826 Olympia WA 98504-5826 or FAX 1-855-635-8305